-The benefits of longer deck is that you have more footspace to move around on and balance on.
+The benefits of a longer deck are that you have more foot space to move around on and balance on.
 So a longer deck are better for people with larger feet.
 They can also be better for street scooters as opposed to stunt scooters as there is more room to rest your feet when cruising, move around on and balance on.

 A wider deck will hug your foot and give you a better ride.
 There are very lightweight decks that are wider too.
 Some riders prefer narrower decks as well.
 Sometimes it just comes down to personal preference.

-However, young children will not have a standard sized scooter and the size of deck may be very different.
+However, young children will not have a standard-sized scooter and the size of the deck may be very different.
 For very young children a wide deck is often considered optimum as it offers more stability and ultimately safety for the child.
 But the length of the scooter may be shorter as children have smaller feet and a long deck will obviously be harder for them to manage.

 What is a Scooter Deck Made Of?

-On scooters for younger kids the decks are normally made out of a light but strong material.
-It’s important that kids for younger kids that a scooter is lightweight so they are able to manage the scooter which is why other materials are chosen, normally some kind of re-inforced plastic.
-For example, the deck of the mini micro, one of the most popular scooters for the 3 to 5 year old age group, is made of a flexible fibreglass reinforced footplate (also known as glass reinforced plastic) which is designed to absorb the impact from bumps in the pavement offering a smoother ride.
+On scooters for younger kids, the decks are normally made out of a light but strong material.
+It’s important that kids for younger kids that a scooter is lightweight so they are able to manage the scooter which is why other materials are chosen, normally some kind of reinforced plastic.
+For example, the deck of the mini micro, one of the most popular scooters for the 3 to 5 year old age group, is made of a flexible fibreglass reinforced footplate (also known as glass-reinforced plastic) which is designed to absorb the impact from bumps in the pavement offering a smoother ride.